aleen42/PersonalWiki/Programming/JavaScript/data_structure/hashing/hashing.md

 A second technique for handling collisions is called **linear probing** (線性探測).
 With such a technique, when there is a collision, the program simple looks to see if the next element of the hash table is empty.
 If so, then store the key and value.

+Linear probing should be chosen over separate chaining when your array for storing data can be fairly large.

 ```js
 function HashTable() {
     this.values = [];